 [H1] The History of Stratification

 Stratification procedures have been available since the 1950s but fell out of popular use because of difficulty with stratifying high-dimensional data (data with many features of variables—sometimes in the thousands).
 In recent years, progress with feature reduction, as well as network modeling, have eased the problems.
-Chapter 16 introduces the concept of stratified covariate balancing, and later chapters will show how this method can be used in network modeling and causal analysis.
+This chapter introduces the concept of stratified covariate balancing; chapter 20 will show how this method can be used in network modeling and causal analysis.
 Stratified covariate balancing divides the data into strata and balances the data in each stratum.

 The procedure for finding the strata is not statistical but analytical.
 It does not involve parameter estimation.
 It does not assume distributions.
 Essentially, it is a divide and conquer approach, in which data are divided into subgroups, and treated and untreated patients are contrasted within the subgroups.
 The analyst begins by searching the data for all combinations of covariates.
 Each unique combination is considered one stratum or subgroup.
 In each stratum, the levels of covariates are fixed.
 Treated and untreated patients within the subgroups share the same strata; therefore, the differences within the strata cannot result from covariates.
 Treated patients are referred to as cases, and untreated patients are referred to as controls.
 The comparison of cases to controls in the same stratum estimates the impact of treatment while holding values of the covariates at the same level.
 In effect, the procedure allows the analyst to hold covariates constant and examine the effect of changes in treatment variable.